-First-year (FY) students spent an average of 13 hours per week preparing for class while seniors spent an average of 15 hours per week.
+First-year (FY) students spent an average of 11 hours per week preparing for class while seniors spent an average of 15 hours per week.

-Do courses challenge students to do their best?^a 56% of FY students reported that their courses 'highly' challenged them to do their best work.
+Do courses challenge students to do their best?^a 77% of FY students reported that their courses "highly" challenged them to do their best work.
 How much writing is expected?

-In an academic year, FY students were assigned an average of 38 pages of writing and seniors estimated they were assigned an average of 70 pages.
+In an academic year, FY students estimated they were assigned an average of 28 pages of writing and seniors estimated an average of 76 pages.
 How much reading is expected?

-FY students estimated they read an average of 6 hours per week and seniors read, on average, 6 hours.
-How often do students make course presentations?^b 37% of FY students and 64% of seniors 'frequently' gave course presentations.
-Do class discussions and assignments include the perspectives of diverse groups of people?^b 52% of FY students 'frequently' included diverse perspectives in course discussions or assignments.
-Are students expected to use numbers or statistics throughout their coursework?^b 31% of FY students 'frequently' used numerical information to examine a real-world problem or issue; 44% of seniors 'frequently' reached conclusions based on their own analysis of numerical information.
-Experiences with Faculty Are faculty members accessible and supportive?^c 66% of FY students gave the quality of their interactions with faculty a 'high' rating.
+FY students estimated they spent an average of 3 hours per week on assigned reading, and seniors read 7 hours per week.
+How often do students make course presentations?^b 23% of FY students and 43% of seniors "frequently" gave course presentations.
+Do class discussions and assignments include the perspectives of diverse groups of people?^b 57% of FY students "frequently" included diverse perspectives in course discussions or assignments.
+Are students expected to use numbers or statistics throughout their coursework?^b 50% of FY students "frequently" used numerical information to examine a real-world problem or issue; 44% of seniors "frequently" reached conclusions based on their own analysis of numerical information.
+Experiences with Faculty Are faculty members accessible and supportive?^c 49% of FY students rated the quality of their interactions with faculty as "high."
 How often do students talk with faculty members or advisors about their career plans?^b

-32% of FY and 63% of seniors 'frequently' discussed career plans with faculty.
+47% of FY and 68% of seniors "frequently" discussed career plans with faculty.
 Do faculty members clearly explain course goals and requirements?

-88% of FY students said instructors clearly explained course goals and requirements 'quite a bit' or 'very much.'
-Do students receive prompt and detailed feedback on tests and assignments?^d 68% of FY students and 74% of seniors said instructors 'substantially' gave prompt and detailed feedback on tests or completed assignments.
+89% of FY students said instructors clearly explained course goals and requirements "quite a bit" or "very much."
+Do students receive prompt and detailed feedback?d 78% of FY students and 76% of seniors said instructors "substantially" gave prompt and detailed feedback on tests or completed assignments.

-How often do students talk with faculty members outside class about what they are learning?^b 30% of FY students 'frequently' discussed course topics, ideas, or concepts with a faculty member outside of class.
+How often do students talk with faculty members outside class about what they are learning?^b 43% of FY students "frequently" discussed course topics, ideas, or concepts with a faculty member outside of class.